 Hundreds Of Militants Escape Afghan Prison

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 From Kabul, NPR's Quil Lawrence has the latest.

-While the Taliban often exaggerate their claims, this time their propaganda wing announced the breakout before Afghan government authorities even seemed to be aware the prisoners were gone.
+QUIL LAWRENCE: While the Taliban often exaggerate their claims, this time their propaganda wing announced the breakout before Afghan government authorities even seemed to be aware the prisoners were gone.

-Mr. ZAIBULLAH MUJAHID: (Speaking foreign language).
+ZAIBULLAH MUJAHID: (Speaking foreign language).

-Local authorities say they have recaptured more than a dozen, but Wahid Omar, spokesman for the Afghan president, admitted the jailbreak was a disaster.
+LAWRENCE: Local authorities say they have recaptured more than a dozen, but Wahid Omar, spokesman for the Afghan president, admitted the jailbreak was a disaster.

-Quil Lawrence, NPR news, Kabul.
+LAWRENCE: Quil Lawrence, NPR news, Kabul.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.